 This is the 15th in the series and is the first to be published in full colour.

 “An Appreciation of the Age of Wine” by Sid Cross

-The IWFS has recently published its 14th Monograph entitled “An Appreciation of the Age of Wine”, authored by Sid Cross of our Vancouver Branch, current IWFS Honorary President and past Chairman of your Wines Committee which is responsible for the Vintage Chart and Membership card.
+The IWFS published, in September 2012, its 14th Monograph entitled “An Appreciation of the Age of Wine”, authored by Sid Cross of our Vancouver Branch, current IWFS Honorary President and past Chairman of your Wines Committee (which is responsible for the Vintage Chart and Membership card).
 In this treatise Sid takes us on an incredible journey of exceptional wine tasting experiences over the period 1970 to 1990 which the vast majority of us can only dream of.
 Many of the wines described are legendary and Sid’s thoughts reflect the true beauty of a wine that has been allowed to gracefully age.

 If you would like to order a copy (£7.50 inc p&p) of this handy A5 sized, paperback monograph please click here to download an order form and return it to our International Secretariat in London on email: click here or via fax:+44 (0)20 7827 5733 and we will despatch your order.
 For further assistance, or a list of other titles in the series, please call us on +44 (0)20 7827 5732.

 Review of ‘An Appreciation of the Age of Wine’ by Steven Spurrier